lightningd/plugins/backup/remote.md

 --------------

 The easiest way to connect the server and client if they are not running on the same host is with a ssh forward.
-For example, when connecting from another machine to the one running c-lightning use:
+For example, when connecting from another machine to the one running Core-Lightning use:

 ```bash
 ssh mylightninghost -R 8700:127.0.0.1:8700